Click this button-link is so that you can safely exit this website quickly Click this button-link is so that you can quickly find the help you need

 Proportion of grantees documenting evidence of this outcome.

-Strengthened relationships to grow equitable and accessible DV programming
+Strengthened relationships to increase availability of relevant DV programming

-Increased access to services through new and improved referral systems
+• Increased availability to services through new and improved referral systems

 Expanded DV advocacy, staffing, and family-serving capacity